drevansa/Getting-And-Cleaning-Data-Project/CodeBook.md

 7. replace activity codes with activity descriptions, as per the project brief
 8. amend descriptive variable labels to R friendly labels, removing "-", "()", and amending format to camelCase, as per the project brief
 9. derive the average of each variable for each activity and each subject, as per the project brief
+10. append subject group to data frame
-10. write the resulting tidy set out to a text file, as per the project brief
+11. write the resulting tidy set out to a text file, as per the project brief

 ### Data Dictionary - for tidy dataset tidy.txt